Is intermittent fasting safe? — the complete guide by Simple

 That said, there are numerous research studies that suggest intermittent fasting can be beneficial in

-• Losing weight and maintaining your ideal weight [8,9];
+- losing weight and maintaining your ideal weight;[8,9]

-• Lowering the risk of type 2 diabetes in people with preexisting insulin resistance (by reducing insulin resistance, improving insulin sensitivity, and decreasing cholesterol and blood glucose levels).[14,15]
+- lowering the risk of type 2 diabetes in people with preexisting insulin resistance (by reducing insulin resistance, improving insulin sensitivity, and decreasing cholesterol and blood glucose levels).[14,15]

 How effective is intermittent fasting?

 Intermittent fasting works by creating a calorie deficit.
 That means you’ll be primed to burn fat instead of sugar to use as fuel, which, in the most basic terms, can be a health-promoting process for lots of different internal systems and body stuff.
-(And if you’re wondering, “Does intermittent fasting slow metabolism” like calorie reduction, don’t worry — that doesn’t seem to happen so much with intermittent fasting.)
+(And if you’re wondering, “Does intermittent fasting slow metabolism” like calorie reduction does, don’t worry — that doesn’t seem to happen so much with intermittent fasting.)

 However, things like physical activity, preexisting health conditions, what you eat and drink, and other lifestyle factors can impact its effectiveness.
 Plus, how you define “effective” will depend on your goals, needs, and approach.